Rocky Mountains: Geography

 The Canadian Rockies are defined by Canadian geographers as everything south of the Liard River and east of the Rocky Mountain Trench, and do not extend into Yukon, Northwest Territories or central British Columbia.
 They are divided into three main groups: the Muskwa Ranges, Hart Ranges (collectively called the Northern Rockies) and Continental Ranges.
 Other more northerly mountain ranges of the eastern Canadian Cordillera continue beyond the Liard River valley, including the Selwyn, Mackenzie and Richardson Mountains in Yukon as well as the British Mountains/Brooks Range in Alaska, but those are not officially recognized as part of the Rockies by the Geological Survey of Canada, although the Geological Society of America definition does consider them parts of the Rocky Mountains system as the "Arctic Rockies".

-The Continental Divide of the Americas is located in the Rocky Mountains and designates the line at which waters flow either to the Atlantic or Pacific Oceans.
+The Continental Divide of the Americas is in the Rocky Mountains and designates the line at which waters flow either to the Atlantic or Pacific Oceans.
 Triple Divide Peak (8020 ft) in Glacier National Park is so named because water falling on the mountain reaches not only the Atlantic and Pacific but Hudson Bay as well.
 Farther north in Alberta, the Athabasca and other rivers feed the basin of the Mackenzie River, which has its outlet on the Beaufort Sea of the Arctic Ocean.

 Human population is not very dense in the Rockies, with an average of four people per square kilometer and few cities with over 50,000 people.
 However, the human population grew rapidly in the Rocky Mountain states between 1950 and 1990.
 The forty-year statewide increases in population range from 35% in Montana to about 150% in Utah and Colorado.
 The populations of several mountain towns and communities have doubled in the forty years 1972–2012.
 Jackson, Wyoming, increased 260%, from 1,244 to 4,472 residents, in those forty years.